 In fact, such distortion and exaggeration can do enormous harm to children.

 Hotlines wind up with more false reports and trivial cases; children are harassed and traumatized by needless child abuse investigations – often including stripsearches as caseworkers look for bruises - and some of those children are forced needlessly into foster care.
 The caseworkers wind up even more overloaded by these false allegations, so they have even less time to find children in real danger.
-And at this moment this year, it still. risks spreading a deadly virus.
+And right now it still. risks spreading a deadly virus.

 NCCPR has some resources on our website for any journalists and others interested in putting all this into context, countering the hype and hysteria and pressing for real solutions: